Qrucial/Grants-Program/applications/QRUCIAL_DAO.md

 Six aka David Pethes is a co-founder of QRUCIAL.
 He is a web3 researcher and security expert and founded the largest crypto hacking competition in the world – CCTF – two years ago.
 He has more than 9 years experience in IT penetration testing and got several global certifications.
 Since 2021 he is Regional Head Ambassador for Eastern Europe of Polkadot.
 Since 2013 he is into blockchain and keeps improving his skills through related projects since then.

 ra33it0 aka Sebastian Kraus is a co-founder of QRUCIAL.
 He is also the founder and strategic mind behind a multitude of companies.
-His activities range from carbon neutral real estate with Olymp to Cryptocurrency Marketing with Elfzntrollz and information security QRUCIAL aiming to make Web3 more secure.
+His activities range from carbon-neutral real estate with OLYMP to Cryptocurrency Marketing with Elfzntrollz and information security QRUCIAL aiming to make Web3 more secure.
 Back in 2016, he became interested in blockchain and hacking and has since refined his skills in the field.

 Wigy is an ex-Parity substrate developer.
 He is proficient in coding in Rust.